Pierre-Emile Højbjerg

-Højbjerg started his career as a youth for Danish clubs BK Skjold, Kjøbenhavns Boldklub and Brøndby IF before joining German club Bayern Munich in 2012.
+Højbjerg started his career as a youth for Danish clubs Skjold, KB and Brøndby, before joining German club Bayern Munich in 2012.
 He made his senior debut for the reserves that year and his professional debut for the first team in April 2013; at 17 he was the club's youngest player in the Bundesliga.
 He made 25 total appearances for Bayern and won a variety of domestic and international tournaments, also having loans at fellow league teams FC Augsburg and Schalke 04.
 In 2016, he signed a five-year contract for Southampton for an estimated £12.8 million fee.
 After making 134 appearances for the Saints, he joined Tottenham Hotspur in 2020 for a reported initial fee of £15 million.
+Højbjerg made 184 appearances for Spurs before going on loan to Ligue 1 club Marseille in 2024, who he joined permanently in 2025.

 Højbjerg was a youth international at various levels from under-16 to under-21.
-He made his debut for the Denmark national team in 2014, and represented the side at UEFA Euro 2020 and the 2022 FIFA World Cup.
+He made his debut for the Denmark national team in 2014, and represented the side at UEFA Euro 2020, the 2022 FIFA World Cup and Euro 2024.

 Club career

 Early career

-While initially playing for BK Skjold and Kjøbenhavns Boldklub he moved to Brøndby IF as a junior player at age 14.
-He looks upon Zinedine Zidane as his role model.
+While initially playing for Skjold and KB he moved to Brøndby as a junior player at age 14.
+He looks up to Zinedine Zidane as his role model.
 Aged just 5, Højbjerg began attending training sessions with his six-year-old brother at local club Skjold.
 He was deployed as a striker by Copenhagen.
 Starting from his debut, Højbjerg plays as a central midfielder and sometimes right wide midfielder.
 He has since switched to a defensive midfield role.

 In 2011, Højbjerg was honoured with the title "Danish under-17 player of the year".
 In 2013, he was honoured with the title "Danish talent of the year" by Spillerforeningen.